 The political climate surrounding the current administration propels bookmakers to release resignation odds for the current POTUS.
-Odds on the President’s resignation have been scattered at best, leaving bettors looking for odds when they become available.
-Below are the most trusted sportsbooks that currently offer Presidential resignation odds.
+Odds on the President’s resignation have been scattered at best, leaving bettors looking for lines when they become available.
+Below are the most trusted sportsbooks that are likely to offer Presidential resignation odds in the future.

 |50% Max $250||Visit Site||Review|

 |50% Max $1,000||Visit Site||Review|